vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 BETWEEN 1994 AND 2000;
 ```

-will give you the names of all the films released between 1994 and 2000.
+gives you the names of all the films released between 1994 and 2000.

 **Remember**: the `BETWEEN` operator is _inclusive_; the beginning and end values are included in the results.